danfairs/django-lazysignup/docs/install.rst

 Requirements
 ============

-Tested on Django 1.7 through 1.8, It requires ``django.contrib.auth`` to be in the ``INSTALLED_APPS`` list.
+Tested on Django 1.10.0 and above.
+It requires ``django.contrib.auth`` to be in the ``INSTALLED_APPS`` list.

-Note that from 1.0, Django 1.7 or later will be required.

 Installation
 ============